-For the last three years, Keller Williams has been hard at work, developing technology that will streamline how agents do business and help them compete in today’s digital world.
+For the last four years, Keller Williams has been hard at work, developing technology that will streamline how agents do business and help them compete in today’s digital world.
 Command is a core part of Keller Williams’ transformation into a world-class technology company: one that has set out to disrupt and revolutionize real estate by reclaiming agents’ data and putting it back into their hands.

 Command is more than a CRM – it’s a platform that puts agents in control of their database, business and future.
 It is also a solution to the real estate industry’s most pressing problems...

 Rising tech costs make it challenging to build a scalable, profitable real estate business

 Command and all Keller Williams' technologies are provided to associates at no additional cost!

 Traditional real estate technology is limited in how it uncovers potential clients in different stages of the real estate journey, leaving agents guessing who to contact and when.

 Command identifies and prioritizes contacts within an agent’s database, so they can master follow-up and convert at a high level.